 Incarcerated: As evidenced by jail records or laboratory results from a jail/prison in eHARS

-Other: Other reason why patient may be out-of-care and not able to enroll into CoRECT (e.g., prolonged hospitalization)
+Other: Other reason why patient may be out-of-care and not able to enroll into CoRECT (e.g., prolonged hospitalization, in hospice care, mental or physical disability that requires assistance with independent activities of daily living that make it impractical to participate.)

 Cases that appear to be out of care by both clinic and health department definitions and are not known to be in one of the above categories will be discussed at a monthly case conference.